Badrinath- The Abode of Lord Vishnu

 Joshimath- The Halt

 The mountains in this range started getting greener probably owing to the start of monsoons.
-Here the villages at a distance could be spotted with houses of myriad colors.
-At places tribes of goats and herds of sheep could be seen.
+Here one can see the villages from a distance.
+The houses are of myriad colors.
+At places one can see the tribes of goats and herds of sheep.
 Streams of water gushing out of mountains were a frequent sight with tourists getting down to click photographs alongside.
 It was after about nine hours of journey that we checked into GMVN guest house at Joshimath only to resume it at 6.00 hours the next morning.
 Hot pakoras with tea were a treat to the tongue at GMVN.
 Having read a couple of pages from the Kite Runner, I dozed off for the day.

 The Day of the Visit